bjartek/overflow/README.md

 touch tasks/main.go
 ```

-In that task file, you can then import `go-with-the-flow` and use it to your convenience, for example:
+In that task file, you can then import `overflow` and use it to your convenience, for example:

 ```go
 package main